Eli Young Band

-Eli Young Band is an American country music band composed of members who met while students at the University of North Texas in Denton, Texas: Mike Eli (lead vocals, guitar), James Young (guitar), Jon Jones (bass guitar), and Chris Thompson (drums).
-They released their self-titled debut album in 2002, followed by the Carnival records release Level in 2005.
+Eli Young Band is an American country music band from Tomball, Texas.
+The band consists of Mike Eli (lead vocals, guitar), James Young (guitar), Jon Jones (bass guitar), and Chris Thompson (drums).
+They released their self-titled debut album in 2002, followed by the Carnival Records release Level in 2005.
 Their third album, Jet Black & Jealous, was released in 2008 by Universal South Records.
 A second major-label album, Life at Best, was released in 2011 by Republic Nashville, with 10,000 Towns following in early 2014.
 The band has charted eight times on the Billboard country charts, with four of their singles having reached No. 1: "Crazy Girl", which was the top country song of 2011 according to Billboard Year-End, along with "Even If It Breaks Your Heart", "Drunk Last Night", and "Love Ain't".

 Biography

 Mike Eli and James Young met at the University of North Texas where they became dorm roommates their freshman year.
-They played guitar and eventually began writing and singing songs together; they formed the acoustic duo, Eli & Young, while attending the University of North Texas and played locally at Rockin Rodeo before they got their big start.
+They played guitar and eventually began writing and singing songs together; they formed the acoustic duo, Eli & Young, while attending the University of North Texas and played locally at Rockin Rodeo.
 Chris Thompson and Jon Jones joined them later on and they became the Eli Young Band.

 They released Level on Carnival Records on April 5, 2005, and opened shows for Miranda Lambert.
 Level is their last Texas country album before becoming a Nashville act.
-Many of these songs can still be heard in their live shows today, such as “Small Town Kid” and "Everything Is You".
+Many of these songs can still be heard in their live shows today, such as "Small Town Kid" and "Everything Is You".